7aitsev/ansible-tuto/step-13/README.md

     - restart apache
 ```

-Well not hard, but insanely boring !
+Well not hard, but insanely boring!
 You probably noticed that I already slipped in a tag in the previous
 chapters (`deploy`).
 Now we added the `apache` tag too.